2024 College of Commissioner Science

 Why do Commissioners Need the College?

-Even though updated training materials are available on the BSA Commissioner Training web page, holding a college gives commissioners the opportunity for interaction with other commissioners, and a better understanding of the material during a group discussion.
+Even though updated training materials are available on the Scouting America Commissioner Training web page, holding a college gives commissioners the opportunity for interaction with other commissioners, and a better understanding of the material during a group discussion.

 What opportunities does the College offer?